Staff and League Directors

 Mr. Katzoff attended Tulane University.
 He earned a BA in Economics from Tulane, as well as a JD from Tulane University Law School.

-Executive Vice President and General Manager - Round Rock Express
+General Manager - Round Rock Express

 General Manager - Sacramento River Cats